 Produced in Tuscany, Italy, Chianti wines are made from various grapes.
-Chianti wines have many different classifications ranging from Classico to Superiore, and their flavors often include tart, spicy, and herbaceous notes.
-It pairs well with red meats, prosciutto, and pasta dishes.
+Chianti wines have many classifications ranging from Classico to Superiore, and their flavors often include tart, spicy and herbaceous notes.
+It pairs well with red meats, prosciutto and pasta dishes.

-This red sparkling wine can come in various levels of dryness and sweetness: secco (bone dry/dry), amabile (off-dry/sweet), and dolce (very sweet).
-Sweet Lambrusco is commonly found in the United States and contains hints of strawberry flavors with a slight bitter finish.
+This sparkling red wine can come in various levels of dryness and sweetness: secco (bone dry/dry), Amabile (off-dry/sweet) and dolce (very sweet).
+Sweet Lambrusco is commonly found in the United States and contains hints of strawberry flavors with a slightly bitter finish.

 P.S.
-Speaking of sparkling red wine, next time you host a gathering, mix up a batch of this sparkling sangria (pictured above).
+Speaking of sparkling red wine, mix up a batch of sparkling sangria next time you host a gathering.

 Related Content, Drink

 Two words can be used to describe this wine: complex and deep.
-If your looking for a red wine that has notes of sweet red fruits with a hint of spice, you've found it.
+If you're looking for a red wine with notes of sweet red fruits with a hint of spice, you've found it.
 This wine has velvety tannins and is very balanced, no matter what year you find in our stores.
 This wine finishes with the flavors of savory rosemary and sweet figs making it the perfect pairing for roasted chicken dishes like chicken cacciatore.